maplibre/maplibre-gl-js/docs/life-of-a-tile.md

 - [Tile loading](#tile-loading) asynchronously fetches tiles, images, fonts, etc. needed by the current state of the map
 - [Render loop](#render-loop) renders the current state of the map to the screen

-Ideally the event loop and render frame run at 60 frames per second, and all of the heavy work of tile loading happens inside a web worker.
+Ideally the event loop and render frame run at 60 frames per second, and all of the heavy work of tile loading happens asynchronously inside a web worker.

 ## Event Loop